Skip to main content

 For more information, see Smart targeting campaigns .

-Offsite Ads campaigns allow sellers to create their own advertising campaign and promote their eBay listings in external search channels, reaching new buyers and driving increased traffic to their listings.
+A promote offsite campaign allow sellers to create their own advertising campaign and promote their eBay listings in external search channels, reaching new buyers and driving increased traffic to their listings.

 Create reports on the performance of your Promoted Listings campaigns